shinevue/blog-mern/READ ME.md

     In either dashboard and myblog, you can increase watches and likes  ----WATCH & LKIES

-Features
+## Features
     - implement simple login screen(email, full name, password)
     - create a dashboard page to show all blogs as a list
     - implement create blog page to create a new blog
     - implement update page to update content of the blog
     - implement blog detail page to show all contents of the blog
     - increase watches when users visit a blog page(except creator)
     - increase likes when users click like button on the blog page

-you can use localStorage for the data storage on the client side.

-Additional Features
-- add sort/filter feature to the dashboard page(recent, likes, watches)
-- add a form element for uploading a file
     - implement user page which contains all blogs created by that user
     - connect to backend

-It's good to implement additional features if you have time.
-Deadline: submit the result in the next Monday morning

-Nice to have
-- implement react context
-- clean code architecture
-- use modern react features
-- clean UI
-- responsiveness & contrast design